StarMadeGalaxy/snake-game/README.md

 ## Getting Started
 ### Prerequisites

 To build the game, you have to have [Visual Studio](https://visualstudio.microsoft.com/downloads) installed.
-Once you have installed it, you will need to start a command shell and run "vcvarsall.bat x64" to set up the paths and environment variables for building C/C++ programs from the command line.
+Once you have installed it, you will need to start a command shell and run `vcvarsall.bat x64` to set up the paths and environment variables for building C/C++ programs from the command line.

 ### Installation
 1. Clone the repo